hsuaxo/RXTube/README.md

 # RXTube
-YouTube Data API Wrapper based on RxJava and Retrofit
+YouTube Data API wrapper based on RxJava and Retrofit